-Autism Spectrum Disorder - means any of the pervasive developmental disorders or autism spectrum disorders as defined by the most recent edition of the Diagnostic and Statistical Manual of Mental Disorders (DSM).
+Autism Spectrum Disorder-means any of the pervasive developmental disorders, autism spectrum disorders, or related diagnoses, as defined by the most recent edition of the Diagnostic and Statistical Manual of Mental Disorders (DSM).

-Autotransplant (Or Autograft)-the surgical transfer of an organ or tissue from one (1) location to another within the same individual.
+Autotransplant (or Autograft)-the surgical transfer of an organ or tissue from one (1) location to another within the same individual.

-Benefit Period-the specified period of time during which a Participant accumulates annual benefit limits, Deductible amounts and Out-of-Pocket Limits.
+Benefit Period-the specified period of time in which a Participant's benefits for incurred Covered Services accumulate toward annual benefit limits, Deductible amounts and Out-of-Pocket Limits.